geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 And they're like, yeah, yeah, that's not generic.

 ##### **Geohot** [[00:25:01](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1501)]
-But the range of eye one is fully...
+But the range of eye one is fully..

 ##### **Geohot** [[00:25:04](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1504)]
 is fully generic and modern.